pgxn/docker-pgxn-tools/README.md

     sh -c 'cd /repo && pg-start 12 && pg-build-test'
 ```

-This project provides a simple Docker image to enable the automated testing
+This project provides a simple Docker image to enable the automated testing of
-of PGXN extensions against multiple versions of PostgreSQL.
-The image
+PGXN extensions against multiple versions of PostgreSQL, as well as publishing
-contains these utilities:
+releases to PGXN.
+The image contains these utilities:

 *   [`pgxn`][cli]: The PGXN command-line client
 *   [`pg-start`] Pass a PostgreSQL major version to install and starts a PostgreSQL cluster